JiayuanWen/JiayuanWen/README.md

 Hi, I’m Jiayuan Wen!
 You can call me Weldon :coffee:
 </h2>
 <p align="center">
-  Computer Science major at Penn State Erie: The Behrend College.
+  Computer Science B.S. from Pennsylvania State University.
 </p>
 <p align="center">
   Love Art and Animation, dream of becoming an animator or VFX artist.
 Fan of rhythm and story-driven games.
 VR/AR and Linux enthusiast.
 Currently waiting for Gabe to count to 3.